cbinding/rematch2/README.md

 ## Patterns <a class="anchor" id="patterns"></a>

-The pipeline components are located in the _components_ directory.
-The components utilise spaCy _patterns_ located in the _patterns_ directory, these are python modules using the naming convention `patterns_{language}_{ENTITYTYPE}.py` e.g. `patterns_en_YEARSPAN.py`.
+The pipeline components utilise spaCy _patterns_ located in the _spacypatterns_ directory, these are python modules using the naming convention `patterns_{language}_{ENTITYTYPE}.py` e.g. `patterns_en_YEARSPAN.py`.
 For further details on the syntax of patterns see [spaCy rule-based matching](https://spacy.io/usage/rule-based-matching).

 ## Components <a class="anchor" id="components"></a>